vijaysharm/gezzoo-node/README.md

 UI
 + Display the current user's character in the reply page
-+ Add a home button to leave a game and go to the game list Unit Tests
++ Add a home button to leave a game and go to the game list
++ Need a 'start new game' button
++ Need a modal dialog for POST actions (setting characters, guessing, questions, etc...)
++ Disable Submit button on action/reply screens
+Unit Tests
 + Fix the server unit tests to pass without always failing
 + Create client side tests